CaliFlowers/LEAD-REACH/README.md

 There are eighty Federalist papers as recounted in the musical Hamilton; and all of them are available online from [this]() site.
 Since it would be tedious to manually retrieve the text for all eighty Federalist papers, I opted to automate the task by using web scraping tools.

 ## PART II: NLP
+Natural Language Processing is a relatively new technique that has a wide array of applications.
+Computing tools can take dense texts and distill their gists in terms of n-grams, term frequencies, and themes.

 ## Analysis